torquebox/torquebox.org/news/2011-06-10-torquebox-gem.md

 # First-Class RVM Support

+I mentioned it above but it's worth pointing out again.
 Installing TorqueBox as a gem means you no longer need special instructions to run [TorqueBox under RVM][tb_rvm].
 No matter how you installed your JRuby the same gem install command should work and if you'll notice I used RVM in all my examples above.

 # Remember, These Are Incremental Builds